Wild Ecosystem Deep Dive15 min read

 columns: [ssn, credit_card_number, social_security_number]

 When a blocked column appears in a record, it is silently stripped from the response.
 The response does not indicate that columns were removed.
-This prevents information leakage about what sensitive data exists in your schema.
+This prevents information leakage about what sensitive data exists in your schema — a side-channel concern the Saltzer–Schroeder paper raised under the heading of covert channels3.

 When a model is not on the allowlist, the denial response is identical to the denial response for a non-existent model: